-Social Security protects families in the event that a worker retires, becomes disabled or dies.
+Social Security protects families if a worker retires, becomes disabled or dies.
 These guaranteed insurance benefits are especially crucial to people of color who tend to have fewer alternative resources, become disabled at higher rates, and disproportionately rely on Social Security’s family benefit features.
 African American workers more than most other Americans are concentrated in low-wage jobs that typically lack pension coverage, experience higher poverty and unemployment rates, and have less ability to save and invest for retirement.
-Social Security, therefore, provides many elderly African Americans with their sole or primary source of income in retirement, and consequently preserving the current system with its guaranteed benefits is crucial for African Americans.
+Social Security, therefore, provides many elderly African Americans with their sole or primary source of income in retirement.
+Consequently, preserving the current system with its guaranteed benefits is crucial for African Americans.

 - 26 percent of African Americans received income from assets, compared with more than 55 percent of Whites.

 - 21 percent of African Americans 65 years old and over reported receiving income from private pensions or annuities, compared to 28 percent of whites 65 years old and older.

 The Administration has discontinued providing this data, stating it is conducting a thorough review of data sources for this information in order to ensure its accuracy.
 These data have proved invaluable to researchers, policy makers and advocacy groups.
 The National Committee urges the Social Security Administration to resume publication of these important data sets.
 We believe SSA should gather and publish contemporaneous programmatic data based on race and ethnicity because understanding how Social Security serves communities of color is essential to defending the program from those who want to attack it, as well as ensuring that the program serves our entire community as was intended.

 Social Security is Important to African Americans https://www.ssa.gov/news/press/factsheets/africanamer-alt.pdf